xenuser/docker-geeklog/README.md

 Creating apache_geeklog ... done

 ~~~

+Geeklog will be available under the folling name: http://geeklog.local

 # Contribution
 Please feel free to send in pull request if you want to improve something.